What is the best car overall for teenagers?

 What Teens Want

-Most teenager guys place importance on a car’s style (sporty), appearance (cool), performance (fast), size (room for friends), features (great sound system with smartphone port or Bluetooth), and accessories (customization and mods).
-Girls like cute cars that reflect their personality and cars that are practical — usually smaller and fun to drive.
+Teenage guys tend to place importance on a car’s style (sporty), appearance (cool), performance (fast), size (room for friends), features (great sound system), and accessories (customization and mods).
+Girls like cute cars that reflect their personality and are practical — usually smaller and fun to drive.
 They usually place less importance on performance and accessories than the guys.

 What Parents Want